 All documents must be easy to read and submitted in PDF, JPG or PNG format.

-Silverbird makes international transfers safe and easy
+Silverbird makes international payments safe and easy

 Setting up an offshore company is never easy — so, have one less thing to worry about by choosing Silverbird as your cross-border payment provider.